manabigo/acmpractice/README.md

 # acmpractice
-practice programming about ACM problem
+programming practice by solving some ACM-ICPC problem